shawnmoyer/private_key_recovery_service/README.md

 # Ambisafe encrypted container decryption

-Documentation with HOWTO recover private key from encrypted container.
+This library is developed to make your wallet container decryption as safe as possible.
+You’ll find the detailed HOWTO bellow.

+***Security notice: Ambisafe NEVER gets, stores or requests your decrypted data.
+All the decryption happens inside your PC and should NOT be shared with any third parties!***

-**Follow next steps to decrypt your wallet container:**
+**Follow the next steps to decrypt your wallet container:**

 1)Download this repository to your local computer by clicking button "Clone or download" > Download ZIP:
 <img src="/img/download_help_pic.png"/>

-2)Extract repository on your local computer and open extracted folder
+2)Extract repository to your local computer and open the extracted folder.

 3)In extracted folder open folder ***src***

-4)Find file ***"index.html"*** and open its by your web browser (Try to avoid using IE browsers)
+4)Go to the *src* folder, find file *index.html* and open it with your web browser (avoid using IE browsers).

-5)Copy encrypted container that was send to you by email:
+5)Copy the encrypted container which was emailed to you.
-*please copy all container, how its show on example below*
+Please copy all the container the same way as it’s shown at the example below.
 Example:
 ```json
 {